When Mercy Brown's family started dying off one by one, the town blamed her — even though she'd been dead for months.

 The Mercy Brown “Vampire” Incident

-The rest of the family appeared to be in good health until his son, Edwin, became seriously ill in 1891 and retreated to Colorado Springs in the hopes that he would recover in the better climate.
+The rest of George Brown’s family appeared to be in good health until his son, Edwin, became seriously ill in 1891.
+He retreated to Colorado Springs in the hopes that he would recover in the better climate.
 However, he returned to Exeter in 1892 in an even worse state.

-However, the doctor found that the nine-week-old remains of Mercy Brown looked startlingly normal and undecayed.
+However, the doctor found that the nine-week-old remains of Mercy Brown looked startlingly normal and un-decayed.
 Furthermore, blood was found in Mercy Brown’s heart and liver.
-This seemed to confirm local fears that Mercy Brown was some kind of vampire who had been sucking the life from her living relatives.
+This seemed to confirm the local fears that Mercy Brown was some kind of vampire who had been sucking the life from her living relatives.